 The next Charities SORP and FRS102 update

-As anticipated, the distinction between operating and finance leases has been removed and all leases will need to be recognised on the balance sheet.
+As anticipated, the distinction between operating and finance leases has been removed and all leases will need to be recognised on the balance sheet as right-to-use assets.
 However, there is an exemption for short-term leases and for low- value assets to remain off the balance sheet.
-This does mean that some operating leases may be excluded from the definition.
-The change is not made in FRS105 so does not apply to micro entities (this does not affect charities).
+This does mean that some operating leases may be excluded from the definition and FRS102 gives laptops, photocopiers, printers and small office equipment as examples of what may be considered as low-value.
+Therefore it is important for all charities to consider and document the leases that they have to determine their forthcoming treatment especially where property is involved.

-Section 23 is a new section revenue from contracts with customers.
+Section 23 is a new section – revenue from contracts with customers.
 It follows a comprehensive five-step model for revenue recognition for all contracts with customers, which looks at identifying the distinct goods or services promised to the customer and the amount of consideration to which the entity will be entitled in exchange.
-This change is again not made in FRS105 so does not apply to micro entities which does not affect charities.
+This is an area where prior year adjustments and restatements could arise as a result of the changes in income recognition.

 Low value, high volume donated goods

 Paragraph 34.70 has clarified that there are circumstances when it may be impracticable to estimate the value of a resource.
-For example in the case of high volume, low value second-hand goods donated for resale.
-In such cases, the income shall be recognised in the financial period when the resource is sold or distributed.
-This therefore is allowing for donated goods to be recognised when sold or distributed without the need to include them as stock at the year end.
+This is allowing for donated goods to be recognised when sold or distributed without the need to include them as stock at the year end.
 This is a welcome addition and clarification to the wording to confirm that this option is available.
-There are also additional requirements to indicate in your disclosure where the charity benefits from such transactions which it only recognises when distributed or sold.
+There are also additional requirements to disclose where the charity benefits from such transactions which it only recognises when distributed or sold.

 Legacies

-The new paragraph has been inserted in respect of legacy income recognition as follows:
+The new paragraph in respect of legacy income recognition as follows is to be found at PB34.70A, which includes the following wording:

 Earlier Discussion